gagand29/JavaScript-ES6-DOM-Challenges/README.md

 **--------------------------------------------------------**
 **Challenge 4: Leap Year Checker**

-Write a program that determines whether a given year is a leap year.
+Write a program that determines whether a given year is a `leap year`.
 A normal year has 365 days, while leap years have 366, with an extra day in February.
 The concept of leap years is fascinating, and you can learn more about it in this video.

 To determine if a particular year is a leap year: